Dorchester Quaker Local Meeting

 2nd March Meeting for Worship at 10.30

 7th March 10.30 in St Mary’s Church Edward Road, World Day of Prayer (WDP) service with liturgy from the Cook Islands.
 Dorchester Quakers in the past have had a representative on the World Day of Prayer committee which offers a special service every year from different areas of the world.
+Coffee and fair trade items on sale after the service.
 The WDP raises funds and gives many grants to charities, and has supported Quaker work in the past.
 If you are interested in becoming the Quaker representative on the local committee, please let the Clerks know.

 8th March Changemakers online conference to meet and hear about Christian Aid in action Saturday 8 March 10.30 to 1pm https://www.christianaid.org.uk/news/events/when-changemakers-gather